Mesklin: Description

-Mesklin is a planet in the 61 Cygni binary star system.
+Mesklin is a fictional planet orbiting one of the stars in 61 Cygni, a binary star system.
 Its mass is sixteen times that of Jupiter, or 4,800 times Earth mass.
-It has a very high rate of rotation, one day on the planet lasting only eighteen minutes.
-As a result, the planet is significantly flattened with a large equatorial bulge: the diameter at the equator is 48,000 mi while the diameter between the poles is slightly below 20,000 mi; the diameter of Earth, for comparison, is roughly 8,000 mi.
-The planet thus has a significantly higher mass than Jupiter within a much smaller volume, and its core is made up of collapsed matter.
-The surface gravity is very high at 665 times Earth gravity at the poles, but the rapid rotation produces a significant centrifugal force that cancels most of this at the equator, resulting in a net gravity at three times Earth gravity there.
+It has a very high rate of rotation, with one day on the planet lasting only eighteen minutes.
+As a result, the planet is significantly flattened with a large equatorial bulge: the diameter at the equator is 48,000 mi while the diameter between the poles is slightly below 20,000 mi.
+By comparison, the diameter of Earth is approximately 8,000 mi.
+The planet thus has a significantly higher mass than Jupiter within a much smaller volume, and its planetary core is made up of collapsed matter.
+The surface gravity is very high at 665 times Earth gravity at the poles, but at the equator the effective gravity is only three times Earth's as the rapid rotation generates a significant centrifugal force that counteracts most of the gravitational force.